Best phone for international travel

 - Websites without mobile-friendly versions get annoying very quickly.

 - Typing on phones is fine for updating your Facebook status or sending a quick message, but you’ll end up frustrated if you’re hoping to do much more.

-- A tablet is an awesome device for leisure travelers because it allows you the conveniences of a laptop without the bulk.
-If you are not working on the go, then these are the reasons why a tablet might be ideal.
-Tablets have only been around for a few years, but ever since the iPad came out, they’ve been less popular.
+A tablet is an awesome device for leisure travelers because it allows you to have the conveniences of a laptop without the bulk.
+If you are not working on the go, then these are the reason why tablet might be ideal.
+Tablet computers have only been around for a few years, but ever since the iPad came out, they’ve been very popular.
 They offer a larger screen and better battery life but are more expensive and take up a lot more room.

-Most tablets have a battery life that is far better than any laptop.
-Although steadily improving in the longevity department, most laptops would still struggle to make it through a full working day, and many won’t make it to lunch.
-Tablets, on the other hand, seem to last forever even when pushed to the limit.
+- Most tablets have battery life that is far better than laptops.
+Laptops are steadily improving in the longevity department, but most would still struggle to make it through a full workday, and many won’t make it to lunch.
+Tablets, on the other hand, seem last forever even when pushed to the limits.

-Screens are hard to see in direct sunlight, and since it’s rare for people to use strong cases with tablets, it’s easy to damage or drown them.
+- Taking photos with tablets is, quite frankly, a horrible idea.
+Their size and bulk make them hard to hold steady, and that’s before the cover starts flapping around.
+Screens are hard to see in direct sunlight, and since it’s rare for people to use durable cases with tablets, it’s easy to damage or drown them.
 Plus, let’s face it, you look pretty silly doing it.